 The Charter Commission, elected by the voters of Amherst, is guided by State Law, MGL c.43B.
 By law, we are charged with preparing a written document which establishes and defines the structure of the government for Amherst.
 This document, called a Charter, may create local offices, distribute powers, duties and responsibilities among local offices, and may establish and define certain procedures to be followed.
 Our work must be completed within 18 months of our election, and when completed, the final recommended Charter is submitted to the voters.
 If approved by the voters, the Charter would serve as Amherst's constitution.

 We want to hear from you.
-Come to our next listening workshop on October 3rd at 7 pm at the Crocker Farm Elementary School Cafeteria to voice your opinion and thoughts.
+Our next listening workshop is Thursday, October 27th at the Jones Library, beginning at 6:45 pm.
 See below for more information.

 We have created an email list in order to keep residents updated on what we're doing.
 Subscribe to it here.
 Also, connect with us on Facebook to keep updated.